Coastal Land Area Expanding

 Scientists: Sea Levels Are Barely Rising — And The Rise Is ‘Not Anthropogenic In Origin’

 But some scientists have actually taken the time to investigate relative sea level rise in long-term records from tide gauges.
-And what they have found is that in some locations sea levels are rising, in other locations sea levels are falling, and that most of the world’s tide gauges show that sea levels are stable, with no significant trends either way.
-In fact, scientists have found that the overall rate of rise from the 19th/20th centuries to now — including the most recent decades — has only been about 0.3 mm/yr to 1 mm/yr, which is about 1 to 4 inches per century.
+And what they have found is that in some locations sea levels are rising, in other locations sea levels are falling, and most of the world’s tide gauges show that sea levels are stable, with no significant trends either way.
+In fact, scientists assert that the overall rate of rise from the 19th/20th centuries to now — including the most recent decades — has only been about 1 mm/yr, which is about 4 inches per century.
 These modest rates are well within the range of natural variability.

 “Tide gauges provide the most reliable measurements, and best data to assess the rate of change.
 We show as the naïve averaging of all the tide gauges included in the PSMSL surveys show “relative” rates of rise about +1.04 mm/year (570 tide gauges of any length).
 If we consider only 100 tide gauges with more than 80 years of recording the rise is only +0.25 mm/year.
 This naïve averaging has been stable and shows that the sea levels are slowly rising but not accelerating. … We conclude that if the sea levels are only oscillating about constant trends everywhere as suggested by the tide gauges, then the effects of climate change are negligible, and the local patterns may be used for local coastal planning without any need of purely speculative global trends based on emission scenarios.”